redhat-developer/vscode-java/README.md

 * `java.codeGeneration.toString.limitElements`: Limit number of items in arrays/collections/maps to list, if 0 then list all.
 Defaults to `0`.
 * `java.selectionRange.enabled`: Enable/disable Smart Selection support for Java.
 Disabling this option will not affect the VS Code built-in word-based and bracket-based smart selection.
 * `java.showBuildStatusOnStart.enabled`: Automatically show build status on startup.
 Defaults to `false`.
+* `java.project.outputPath`: A relative path to the workspace where stores the compiled output. `Only` effective in the `WORKSPACE` scope.
+The setting will `NOT` affect Maven or Gradle project.
 * `java.project.referencedLibraries`: Configure glob patterns for referencing local libraries to a Java project.
 * `java.completion.maxResults`: Maximum number of completion results (not including snippets). `0` (the default value) disables the limit, all results are returned.
 In case of performance problems, consider setting a sensible limit..
 * `java.configuration.runtimes`: Map Java Execution Environments to local JDKs.